cornell-ece2300/ece2300-docs/docs/ece2300-sec02-verilog-gl.md

 | 0   | 1   | 0   |     |     |     |     |
 | 1   | 1   | 1   |     |     |     |     |

+Here is an example of an incomplete waveform which corresponds to the above simulation table.

+![](img/sec02-pair-triple-waveform.jpg)

+!!! question "Activity 1: Simulation Tables and Waveforms"

-Complete the following waveform.
+    Complete the above simulation table and waveform.
 Assume a zero delay model.

-![](img/sec02-pair-triple-waveform.jpg)

 3. Implementing and Linting a Pair/Triple Detector in Verilog
 --------------------------------------------------------------------------